The architecture behind

 Encrypted response returned

 Clean response is returned to the device over the same encrypted DoH channel.
-Total round-trip time under 50ms on cloud infrastructure.
+Production average: 15.52ms total round trip — measured across 2.5 years of live operation.

 Click play to animate the query flow